SweetysimA/Sharing-Books/README.md

 <strong>i.</strong> Each iteration builds upon the previous one, incorporating feedback and adding new features.

-<strong>ii.</strong>nEach iteration builds upon the previous one, incorporating feedback and adding new features.
+<strong>ii.</strong> Each iteration builds upon the previous one, incorporating feedback and adding new features.

 ## CONCLUSION: